 Which is worse?

-Not knowing the man you see on the mandap of your wedding
+Not knowing the man you see on the mandap

 Or waking up next to a stranger with no memory of yesterday?